This Month in Rust OSDev: March 2022

 special data structure that Linux prepares for applications before they start execution.
 The C runtime behind the

-symbol of a libc implementation uses this to find program arguments, environment variables, and the
+_start symbol of a libc implementation uses this to find program arguments, environment variables, and the

 auxiliary vector.
 The layout is tricky to create because the creator must ensure that the layout is valid in the

 address space of the target.
-However, linux-libc-auxv
+However, linux-libc-auxv found a way to cope with this.

 You can write a "freestanding" binary, i.e., without libc, with this crate, run it under Linux and parse the stack layout yourself.
 This is similar to what the libc does, before Rust's runtime starts, that eventually calls the main function of a Rust program.